FinOps FAQ

 Is FinOps a product I can buy?

 No. FinOps is a framework and cultural practice, not a product.
 You cannot buy FinOps itself, but you can buy tools that enable FinOps practices.
-Platforms like CerteroX for Cloud deliver FinOps capabilities.
+Platforms like CerteroX Cloud Management deliver the visibility, optimization, and governance capabilities FinOps teams need.

 What are the three phases of FinOps?